GoogleChrome/lighthouse-ci/docs/configuration.md

 }
 ```

-### Advanced
+### The Complete Experience

+**Recommended for seasoned Lighthouse users who are used to measuring performance in CI.**

 If you're a Lighthouse pro, assert the recommended preset, increase the number of runs, and set budgets for your performance metrics.
-Consider setting up the [Lighthouse CI server](./server.md) to track your scores over time.
+Set up the [Lighthouse CI server](./server.md) to track your scores over time and receive build diffs when your metrics regress.

 ```json
 {